-You can test it now live at mmk2410.org/writtenmorse/morseconverter.
+You can test it now live at mmk2410.org/morseconverter.

-Feel free to give me feedback either to me at email@example.com or on my open-source projects hub.
+Feel free to give me feedback either to me at opensource(at)mmk2410(dot)org or on the GitLab project.
 Thanks!

 Since the release of Rangitaki 1.4.0 two weeks ago there where three point releases.
 1.4.1 and 1.4.2 brought changes to the authentication of the RCC and the RCC API.
 Caused by these changes you have to rerun

 php bin/init_rcc.php.
 To read more about this change habe a look at: https://phab.mmk2410.org/T116